Extra unemployment aid expires as virus threatens new states

 “The politicians need to get their ducks in a row.”
 Wendt said.
 “The pressure’s not on them, it’s on all of us blue-collar workers who are struggling to make a living.”

+In addition to the end of the $600 payments, federal protections against evictions also are set to expire.

-The regular benefits often leave recipients with poverty-level incomes, but at least they’re sure to continue, even as states wrestle with diminishing unemployment trust funds.
+Standard unemployment benefits often leave recipients with poverty-level incomes, but at least they are sure to continue, even as states wrestle with diminishing unemployment trust funds.

 Every state offers assistance for at least some unemployed workers based on a portion of their previous earnings.
 The maximum amounts vary widely, from $235 a week in Mississippi to $1,234 in Massachusetts.
 Benefits are available for as few as six weeks in Georgia and up to 28 weeks in Montana.
 Most states normally cut people off after 26 weeks.